Comparing Structurizr to other tools

 In summary, modelling tools are also very powerful but it can take a lot of effort to keep the models up to date, and reverse-engineering a model from code often produces results that are too detailed.

-The goal of Structurizr is to provide a simple set of tools that allow software developers to easily create software architecture diagrams that reflect the code.
+The goal of Structurizr is to provide a collection of tools that allow software developers to easily create software architecture diagrams that reflect the code.
 Structurizr is an opinionated tool that only supports the C4 model and provides a limited notation with which to create diagrams.
 The result is simplicity - the C4 model provides a simple framework to work within and the diagram notation is predominantly taken care of for you.

 When Structurizr is used in conjunction with the client library for Java or .NET, the majority of the software architecture model can be extracted from your code.
 Integration of this process with your continuous build environment means that your software architecture model remains up to date.
 Structurizr also provides support for lightweight structured supplementary documentation and additional visualisations that you can use to explore your software architecture.